OilerNetwork/pitchlake-monorepo/contracts/documentation-new.md

 ### Refund Losing Bids

 Use this function to refund the ETH from losing bids after the auction is over for an `account`.
-This call will succeed any time after the auction is over, even many moons later if forgotton about.
+This call will succeed any time after the auction is over, even many moons later if forgotten about.
 Alice can dispatch Bob's refunds for him.
 ```rust
 fn refund_unused_bids(ref self: TContractState, account: ContractAddress) -> u256;
 ```